FAQ

 4.)
 Now you can run the installer edition of WinSSHTerm

-21. Setting a custom background color (PROD, DEV,...)
+21. Setting custom environment colors (PROD, DEV,...)

 In the configuration of your connection, set the color as a rgb value (separated with a comma) in the field Connection->Env Color.
 Example for red background: 125,0,0